prebid/prebid.github.io/dev-docs/bidders/ix.md

 1. Perform the following steps in your Prebid.js configuration to create a new section for Index's outstream ad unit:
     * Add a new code property under `adUnits`.
 The code could be the `divID` or the Google Ad Manager adUnit code.
     * Within the `adUnits`, add `ix` as a `bidder`.
-    * (Recommended) At the `adUnit` level, under `mediaTypes`, add a `video` object that supports our required video parameters.
+    * At the `adUnit` level, under `mediaTypes`, you must add a `video` object that supports our required video parameters.
 For more information about which parameters to add, see the [Bid request parameters](#video) section below.
 This is useful for publishers who want to apply the same settings across all SSPs.
     * Optionally, you can add the `video` object at the bidder level under `bids.params`.
 This is useful for publishers who may want to set up different configurations for different SSPs.   <br />
 **Note:** The `bidder` level video configurations override the `adUnit` level configurations.
 The `playerConfig` is only a bidder level configuration.
 2. (Recommended) To force the Index ad unit as the default player for Index, set `backupOnly` to true (see below example).
 This configuration allows you to use your own player only when an adapter does not provide their own player.
 This also forces any adapter that has a player to use their player by default.
 If no player is provided, by default,  we will use our own ad unit script.